Skip to Content

 Add 2 cups of the reserved broth; give it a quick stir, and simmer for 5 minutes.

-chicken broth re-added to the chikhirtma
+Add the chicken broth to the chickhirtma to finish.

 In another mixing bowl, whisk the egg yolks and lemon juice.
 Continue whisking while slowly adding 2 cups of the reserved hot broth.